Satox163/Alert/README.md

 # Installation

-Just drag and drop the BiserAlert.swift file to your project
+1. Just drag and drop the BiserAlert.swift file to your project
+2. Download Project (Green Button 'Code')

 ____